 - Ensuring they register/enrol with the Graduate School at commencement of their studentship, annually thereafter and on return from interruption.
 Enrolment must be completed within 4 weeks of the due date.
-Failure to re-enrol will lead to withdrawal from the course. - Ensuring they inform the Graduate School of their current contact information, including mobile telephone number, personal email address, contact address, as well as the details of their emergency contact person; - Reading the research integrity guidelines and undertaking the mandatory on-line research integrity training within 3 months of registration.
-DProf students should complete this training within 3 months of having completed the module Methods of Enquiry 1; - Undertaking all other mandatory professional skills training requirements; - Making initial contact with their assigned post-graduate advisor.
+Failure to re-enrol will lead to withdrawal from the course. - Ensuring their current contact information, including mobile telephone number, personal email address, contact address, as well as the details of their emergency contact person is up to date on RoVer; - Reading the research integrity guidelines and undertaking the mandatory on-line research integrity training within 3 months of registration.
+DProf students should complete this training within 3 months of having completed the module Methods of Enquiry 1; - Undertaking all other mandatory professional skills training requirements; - Making initial contact with their assigned postgraduate advisor.
 It is compulsory that this is done within 3 months of registration; - Maintaining the progress of work in accordance with the schedule agreed with the supervisor, as far as possible; - Agreeing a schedule of meetings with the supervisor, setting aside sufficient time for them and attending them promptly; - Attending research training courses, research seminars, conferences, Postgraduate Research Day etc. as agreed with the supervisor, and normally submitting a brief report to the supervisor on any external event attended; - Maintaining records of supervisory meetings and skills development in PgR Manager;

-- Presenting at the postgraduate seminar series and presenting a graphical abstract (MPhil and PhD students, normally in Year 1) and poster (normally in Year 2 for full-time MPhil and PhD and part-time MRes students and in Year 1 for full-time MRes students) at the Postgraduate Research Day; - Presenting at the postgraduate seminar series an additional time if based primarily at the College (MPhil and PhD students); - Giving a talk at the Postgraduate Research Day in the final year of study (PhD students); - Attending and passing the statistics exam (MRes, MPhil and PhD students); - Attending at least 50% of the postgraduate seminars, a minimum of 6 of the College's research seminars and 6 other talks on topics relating to their field of study.
-Where students are not based primarily at RVC, providing evidence at appraisal of seminar attendance elsewhere (MRes, MPhil and PhD students); - Taking the initiative in drawing the supervisor's attention to any problems with regard to their research project; - Submitting written material as required by the supervisor, in sufficient time to allow for comments and discussion; - Submitting written progress reports in accordance with the College's procedures for monitoring research student progress; - Completing a risk assessment prior to any overseas travel on College/Research business.
-More information on this process can be found here.
-This process must be followed for all travel overseas; - Completing the work and submitting the thesis on time;
+- Presenting at the postgraduate seminar series (MPhil,PhD students, normally in Year 1 and Year 2 for full time students). - Presenting a graphical abstract in Year 1 (full time PhD, MPhil and MRes students) - Presenting a poster (normally in Year 2 for full-time MPhil and PhD and part-time MRes students and in Year 1 for full-time MRes students) at the Postgraduate Research Day; - Giving a talk at the Postgraduate Research Day in the final year of study (PhD students); - Attending and passing the statistics exam1 (MRes, MPhil and PhD students); - Attending at least 50% of the postgraduate seminars, a minimum of 6 of the College's research seminars and 6 other talks on topics relating to their field of study.
+Where students are not based primarily at RVC, providing evidence at appraisal of seminar attendance elsewhere (MRes, MPhil and PhD students); - Taking the initiative in drawing the supervisor's attention to any problems with regard to their research project; - Submitting written material as required by the supervisor, in sufficient time to allow for comments and discussion; - Submitting written progress reports in accordance with the College's procedures for monitoring research student progress; - Completing a risk assessment and overseas travel training module prior to any overseas travel on College/Research business.
+More information on this process can be foundon the Intran.
+This process must be followed for all travel overseas;

-$^1$ Students who do not pass will be required to re-take the exam the following year
+$^{^{1}}$ Students who do not pass will be required to re-take the exam

-- Agreeing with the supervisor the proposed date of submission of the thesis; - Preparing for the viva, normally by taking part in one or more mock orals conducted by their supervisor(s); - Carrying out any required changes to the thesis in a timely manner and in consultation with their supervisor(s).
+- Completing the work and submitting the thesis on time; - Agreeing with the supervisor the proposed date of submission of the thesis; - Preparing for the viva, normally by taking part in one or more mock orals conducted by their supervisor(s); - Carrying out any required changes to the thesis in a timely manner and in consultation with their supervisor(s).